DIDACTIC/PSYCHO-EDUCATIONAL INFORMATION YOU CAN LEARN IN A GROUP OR INDIVIDUAL FORMAT!

 Suddenly Single and How to Cope (For Women)

 This seminar is designed to help women cope with the life changes that occur due to divorce and widowhood.
 Presented by both a certified financial advisor and a psychologist.

 Brown Bag Lunch and Learn Seminar Series

-Come join us on Fridays at noon, once a month, to enjoy free seminars on a wide variety of topics related to health, wellness, parenting, and relationships.
+Can be done online for your place of work, Fridays at noon, once a month, to enjoy seminars on a wide variety of topics related to health, wellness, parenting, and relationships.

 7 Ways to Get More Sex